-Take time to read carefully through the games and activities in Resource 1 and Resource 2.
+Take time to read carefully through the games and activities in Resource 2 and Resource 3.
 Maybe you can share this reading with a colleague and exchange ideas.

 After you have read through them, choose one that you would like to try out in the classroom.
 Practise the words and phrases with a fellow teacher, or with someone at home.
 Think about how you would organise the class for the game.
 Would you play it inside or outside?
+Would you incorporate home languages into the game?

-Try out your chosen game, from Resource 1 or Resource 2, with your students.
-When they become familiar with the game, you can introduce a new game to practise English.
+Try out your chosen game, from Resource 2 or Resource 3, with your students.
+When they become familiar with one game, you can introduce a new game to practise English.
 If students like a game, encourage them to play it outside class.